DRUPI: Dataset Reduction Using Privileged Information: Methodology

 \textbf{Feature labels.} Beyond soft labels, we propose feature labels as a more effective form of privileged information.
 These labels, derived from unified intermediate representations across well-trained models, encapsulate rich, high-dimensional latent statistics.
 By providing additional supervision, feature labels enhance model training on datasets with privileged information.
 Unlike approaches that focus primarily on soft labels, assigning a unified feature label to each input enriches the supervision signal for downstream tasks, effectively addressing the limitations of prior methods.

 \textbf{Attention labels.} Alongside feature labels, we propose attention labels as an alternative form of privileged information that provides a more memory-efficient representation.
-Attention labels can be derived from either spatial or channel attention of feature labels~\citep{woo2018cbam}.
+Attention labels can be derived from either spatial or channel attention of feature labels~\cite{woo2018cbam}.
 For example, given a feature label of size $Ch \times H \times W$, spatial attention reduces the $Ch$ dimensions through pooling operations (\emph{e.g.}, average pooling, max pooling), resulting in an attention label of size $1 \times H \times W$.
 Similarly, channel attention applies pooling along the $H\times W$ dimension to produce a reduced representation, \emph{i.e.}, $Ch\times 1 \times 1$.
 Both feature and attention labels are valuable, with attention labels offering a more efficient representation but with a possible trade-off in the richness of information.
-We provide more discussion on attention labels in Appendix~\ref{app:attn_labels}.

 In this work, we primarily focus on generating additional \textit{feature labels}\footnote{We consider attention labels as a specific form of feature labels.
 Therefore, for simplicity, we use the term “feature labels” as a unified description for both feature labels and attention labels.} for the reduced dataset, as these forms of privileged information provide more complementary and useful insights for model training.
 However, privileged information can take various forms beyond attention and feature labels.
 Depending on the task and the model architecture, other types of information, such as learned embeddings, domain-specific signals, or task-related metadata, could be equally beneficial in enhancing the informativeness and performance of reduced datasets.
-The flexibility to incorporate different kinds of privileged information allows us to tailor the dataset to specific needs and maximize the potential of the reduced data.
+Incorporating diverse privileged information lets us tailor datasets to specific needs and maximize reduced data potential.